 None of this creates a good customer experience.

 We have a simple approach which has served our clients well.
 We serve every single day all around the country with routine, bulk, and co-ordinated serves.
 We can even serve internationally if you require.
+We will:

 If such a small volume of investigators have Professional Indemnity insurance then you can guarantee even less will NOT be GDPR compliant.
 As a minimum for GDPR compliance a process server will at least have to be cyber essentials registered which will cost £2000 and then there is further cost for compliance.